-Built in 1961, by Southern Shipbuilding of Slidell, Louisiana (hull # YTB 766) as the YTB-766 (Wapakoneta) for the United States Navy.
+Built in 1961, by Southern Shipbuilding Incorporated of Slidell, Louisiana (hull # YTB 766) as the YTB-766 (Wapakoneta) for the United States Navy.

-It is unknown when the tug was placed out of service.
-She was struck from the Naval Register on the 14th of April 2001 and sold on the 16th of July 2001 by the Defense Re utilization and Marketing Service (DRMS).
+in 2001, the tug was placed out of service.
+She was struck from the Naval Register on the April 14th, 2001, and transferred to the Defense Reutilization and Marketing Service (DRMS).

 In 2001, the tug was acquired by Boston Towing and Transportation Company of East Boston, Massachusetts (a subsidiary of the Reinauer Transportation Companies of Staten Island, New York.)
 Where she was renamed as the Hercules.

 In 2011, she was acquired by Runner Marine Limited.
 A division of Capital Oil and Gas Industries Limited of Lagos, Nigeria.
 Where the tug retained her name.

 She was powered by a single, Fairbanks Morse 10-38D-81/8 diesel engine.
 With a Lufkin reduction gear at a ratio of 6:1.
 Turning a single, stainless steel, fixed pitch propeller.
 She was a single screw tug, rated at 1,800 horsepower.